carmelo0x63/email-header-dissector/README.md

 $ python3 server.py -d
 ```

-To make the server accessible from other hosts the following command can be run:
+**NOTE**: to make the server accessible from other hosts the following command can be run:
 ```
 $ python3 server.py -d -b 0.0.0.0 -p 8080
 ```